12 Powerful Ways Good Design Propels Business ROI

 Good design streamlines processes that creates efficiencies and adds immeasurable value that saves time and money.
 From communications that people understand to efficient project development and manufacturing processes, good design eliminates confusion, redundancy and waste, including the all-too-common costly redos through the virtues of good organization and solid planning.

 10. Brings cohesion and clarity to business complexities

 Good design will find an elegant solution that simplifies, shapes and focuses how complex systems and offerings can be most effectively communicated.
 Many companies have elaborate systems and business models behind whatever it is that is they do.
 There are often sub-brands and incongruent business offshoots that fall under the main company umbrella.
 These things can often cloud the way a company is perceived by the outside world — and oftentimes, those charged with communicating these complex business offerings and branding challenges to the public are too close to these inner workings to do it well.
 Good design will garner the objectivity necessary for explaining things in a way that people understand.

 Everybody likes to look and feel good.
 Good design facilitates that, boosting employee morale.
 Just as in our personal lives, nothing feels better than knowing things are neat and tidy and as they should be.
 Good design will energize your company from within.

 Somehow, ideas that are discussed in a meeting or written in a memo don’t get the attention they deserve until good design springs them to life so people can see, touch and feel them.
 Likewise, a new business concept is somehow not “real” until a logo is attached to it, giving it the tangible identity that people can relate to and rally behind, transforming wishful thinking into fruitful realities.

-What do you think?
-Did I miss anything?
+Let me know what you think — did I miss anything?
 Please let me know in the comments below.
-And if you have a different position on any of this, I would like to hear that too.
+And if you have a different position on any of this, I’d like to hear that too!